rayblair06/Resume/Resume.md

 </div>

-## Achievements
+## Career Highlights

-- 9+ years of professional experience as a Software Engineer, with over 6 years in a leadership role.
+- 9+ years of professional experience as a Software Engineer, including 6+ years in technical leadership roles.
-- Led the development of hospitality software from idea to execution in 4 months, scaling up to 500+ venues with over 700,000 users.
+- Delivered a hospitality SaaS platform from concept to production in just 4 months, now used by 500+ venues and 700,000+ users.
-- Utilised machine learning algorithms to create a branding pipeline that saved the business millions.
+- Designed a machine learning-driven branding pipeline that saved millions in manual effort and design time.
-- Developed high-quality UI components that meet strict design requirements, with considerations for SEO, accessibility, and performance.
+- Built SEO- and accessibility-optimized UI components for large-scale applications with stringent performance requirements.
-- Won a Hackathon at EPAM Systems for contributions to an AI-driven healthcare project.
+- Won a company-wide Hackathon at EPAM Systems for contributions to an AI-powered healthcare initiative.
-- Performed in various local shows as a drummer with my band.
+- Active performer and creative collaborator as a drummer in local music events and shows.

 ## Work Experience